apache/sedona/docker/spark-sedona-zeppelin/README.md

 # sedona_zeppelin-0.10.1
-Image for apache sedona with Zeppelin and 1 spark master node and 1 worker node
+Image for apache sedona with Zeppelin and 1 spark master node and 1 worker node.
+The image is build on top of spark-3.0.1 and sedona-1.3.1-incubating as zeppelin latest version 0.10.1 doesn't support spark versions above 3.1.* and sedona 1.3.1-incubating is  compatible with spark 3.0.*.

 # Docker Image
 kartikeyhadiya/sedona_zeppelin-0.10.1:1.3.1-incubating